-London's best butchers
+The best butchers in London

 Given that the ‘barbecue steakhouse’ above it is a venture from savvy restaurateurs Jamie Oliver and US ‘barbecue king’ Adam Perry Lang, it’s no surprise that the adjoining butcher’s shop is smart, slick and serious about its meat.
 Cuts come handpicked from across the UK’s finest farms, before being aged on site.

-Newly reopened by Prince Charles (who knows a thing or two about proper sausages), this huge market is more than just a tourist attraction.
+This huge market is more than just a tourist attraction.
 Head to the Middle Market for stalls selling game, beef, fish and fowl, plus a handful of exotic meats.

 Balham butcher Chadwicks takes the concept of ‘family-run’ to the next level, with nearly every member of the team some relative or other.
 They’re a cheery bunch too.
 You’ll find them serving excellent own-made sausages and pies, cuts of organic meat, and the likes of rolled haunch of venison (with advice on how to cook it).